DataDog/documentation/content/en/synthetics/guide/explore-rum-through-synthetics.md

 <div class="alert alert-info">If you don’t have Real User Monitoring, you can access a preview of RUM, Session Replay, Error Tracking, and additional performance data from your Synthetic browser test runs.</div>

-Synthetics Browser tests embed the RUM SDK, allowing you to explore:
+Synthetic browser tests embed the Real User Monitoring SDK, allowing you to explore:

 - [Session Replay][1] for all tests.
 This provides additional context beyond the screenshots available for each step and includes [Dev Tools][2].
 - The session in the [RUM Explorer][3].